LarsHaalck/paper-rank/README.md

-## Paperlection
+## Paper-Rank (prank)

-Paperlection is a simple tool written in Rust to organize topics of recurrent meetings with ongoing elections.
+Paper-Rank is a simple tool written in Rust to organize topics of recurrent meetings with ongoing elections.
 It is designed to decide on papers for a recurring meeting discussing current research topics but is not specific to this particular use case and should be easy to adopt to other applications.